Wizards head to all-star break with a win, hold off Clippers in thriller

-Tallying another such victory was a nice way to enter the all-star break.
+Washington enters the all-star break 9-9 against teams with .500 records or better.

 Thursday’s win over the Clippers (24-14) kept a two-loss blip from becoming a worrisome streak and ensured the Wizards enter their five-day vacation with a 7-3 record over their past 10 games.

+“It’s great.
+We wanted to come in and win,” Wizards Coach Scott Brooks said on a postgame videoconference.
+“We knew — Paul George said it was a must-win for them, so we knew that they were going to be locked in. . . .
+It’s going to be a nice break away with the win, but we know that we have our work cut out for us [on the other side].”

-Not everyone, of course, will be resting: Bradley Beal, an all-star starter for the first time, was selected to team captain Kevin Durant’s roster.
+Not everyone, of course, will be resting this weekend: Bradley Beal, an all-star starter for the first time, was selected to team captain Kevin Durant’s roster.
 The St. Louis native achieves another long-held dream with his selection in that he will team up with his close childhood friend Jayson Tatum of the Boston Celtics for the first time.

-But first, Beal wrapped up the first half of his season by leading six Wizards in double figures Thursday with 33 points including 14 at the foul line.
-Russell Westbrook had 27 points, nine rebounds and 11 assists.
+But first, Beal wrapped up the first half of his season by leading six Wizards in double figures Thursday with 33 points, including 14 at the foul line.
+Russell Westbrook had 27 points, nine rebounds and 11 assists to make up for his poor shooting at the foul line – he made 7 of 15.

-Starting center Moritz Wagner added 12 points.
-Davis Bertans and Raul Neto had 11 points each.
+Both performances encapsulated the Wizards’ night: They weren’t perfect, but they showed up when it mattered most.

-The Wizards came back from a 16-point first-half deficit, only securing the win after Westbrook flew in from the wing to tap the rebound from Rui Hachimura’s missed free throw out to Beal in the closing seconds.
+Washington came back from a 16-point first-half deficit, only securing the win after Westbrook flew in from the wing to tap the rebound from Rui Hachimura’s missed free throw out to Beal in the closing seconds.

 “I saw a red jersey flying out of nowhere,” Beal said.
 “Then I knew it had to be Russ, because nobody else is doing that.”

-Although a three-pointer from Wagner put them ahead for good with 3:15 remaining, the Clippers trailed by one with seven second to go before Hachimura made the first of two free throws.
+Although a three-pointer from Moritz Wagner put them ahead for good with 3:15 remaining, the Clippers trailed by one with seven seconds to go before Hachimura made the first of two free throws.

+Wagner finished with 12 points.
+Davis Bertans and Raul Neto had 11 points each.

 Leonard led Los Angeles with 22 points.
 Patrick Beverley added 17.
+The Clippers were without George, who did not play because of dizziness.

 Hachimura played a huge role in helping Washington come back in the second half.

-He was an aggressive, driving force during a third-quarter surge after a less organized second quarter left Washington trailing 61-54 after halftime.
-Hachimura scored the first six points in the third quarter to spur a 12-0 run that helped the Wizards pull even after 36 minutes.
+He was an aggressive, driving force during a third-quarter surge after a less organized second quarter left Washington trailing 61-54 at halftime.
+Hachimura scored the first six points of the second half to spur a 12-0 run that helped the Wizards pull even after 36 minutes.

 “I thought we came out in the third quarter and we made a little bit of an adjustment,” Wizards Coach Scott Brooks said.
 “One was just getting our mind right and not worrying about anything but playing basketball. . . .
 I thought Rui did a great job of guarding [Leonard] tonight.”